king1edy/JobBoard/README.md

 ### Configuration

-The JobBoard application utilizes configuration settings stored in `appsettings.json` and environment variables.
+The JobBoard application utilizes configuration settings stored in `appsettings.json` and or environment variables.
 These settings include database connection strings, logging configuration, and other application-specific settings.

 ### Testing